okfn/ckanext-s3filestore/README.rst

     # An optional setting to change the acl of the uploaded files.
 Default public-read.
     ckanext.s3filestore.acl = private

+    # An optional setting to specify which addressing style to use.
+This controls whether the bucket name is in the hostname or is part of the URL.
+Default auto.
+    ckanext.s3filestore.addressing_style = path

 ------------------------
 Development Installation